raymo172/3601-S16-lab4_mongo/LABTASKS.md

 ##### What is the purpose of index.js in the api/pets?
 Where is it referenced?

 -This page routes functions of the controller to a module.
+It is referenced in the main controller.

 ##### What views are used in the project?